Human dentition consists of 32 teeth. anterior ( front teeth ) and posterior ( molars and premolars).

 This may cause difficulty in swallowing and unable to eat anything.

-Pain may radiate till the throat.
+Pain may radiate to the throat.

 D) cheek bite:-